User Guide

 -

-displays a list of all contacts, as shown in the diagram below.
+list_contactdisplays a list of all contacts, as shown in the diagram below.

 Finding contacts by name: find_contact